Ready to hear the lowdown on the MSR Hubba. The one person tent I took with me on my 2-month hike across Britain?

-In total, I spent 37 nights in my tent on the E2W Challenge, wow, I didn’t realise it was that many until now!
+In total, I spent 37 nights in my one-person tent on the E2W Challenge, wow, I didn’t realise it was that many until now!
 The funny thing is that as the trip went on I even began calling my tent home.

 I spent a mix of those nights wild camping and staying at campsites or even a few in people’s gardens!